microsoft/SymCrypt/SymCRust/README.md

 - Port the ML-KEM CASTs to SymCRust (currently invoke the C definition of the self-tests)
 - Update build.rs to parse version.json so that magic values can be set correctly
 - Remove dependency on C code from tests, use KATs instead
-- Make FFI optional (put it behind a feature flag)
-  - Also make each algorithm have its own feature flag?
+- Extend the per-algorithm feature gating to SHA-3 and ML-KEM (currently only AES is gated by the `aes`/`ffi` features).
 - Find a better way to express unsafety of functions that require specific CPU features.
 They should probably be marked as unsafe and annotated with `#[target_feature(...)]`, but this requires an additional wrapping function for anything that implements a trait interface, because trait functions cannot be unsafe.
-- Fully enable AES-GCM when rust is ready.
+- Fully enable AES-GCM in hybrid C+Rust builds (wire `SYMCRUST_AES_GCM` on the C side to suppress the C definitions, then enable the `aes,ffi` Cargo features in the SymCRust CI build).
 - Enable SymCrust for non AMD64.
 - Update `symcrypt_build_property` in `build-windows-undocked.yml` to be more deterministic like `build-azl.yml`.
 - Determine a way to configure what algos are being built with C/Rust from build time.